hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/641_xii_sharat_chakravarty.md

 pay no heed to them?

-Swami Yogananda said to Swamiji at this moment, "Well, why don't you narrate to our Bângâl (Lit.
+Swami Yogananda said to Swamiji at this moment, "Well, why don't you narrate to our Bāngāl (Lit.
 A man from East Bengal, i.e. the disciple.) that incident of yours in Madras when you met the famous ghost-tamer?"

 At the earnest entreaty of the disciple Swamiji was persuaded to give